postgres-ai/docs/docs/database-lab/masking.md

 ![Pre-masking / Option 1а.
 Anonymized dump](/assets/masking-1a-dump.png)

 #### Pros
-- Very secure: PII is stored only on production and does not reach the Database Lab Engine.
+- Very secure: PII is stored only on production and does not reach the Database Lab Engine
-- In some cases, easier to set up: does not require an additional Database Lab Engine.
+- In some cases, easier to set up: does not require an additional Database Lab Engine

 #### Cons
 - May require installation of additional extensions on production servers.